 Dr Karen Pysden has worked as a Consultant in Paediatric Neurology and within the Paediatric neuromuscular service in Leeds since 2009.

-During my time as a children's physiotherapist, I have worked with children with neuromuscular conditions during acute episodes of illness including work on intensive care, though to orthopaedic type procedures and the on-going rehab during their stays on the ward.
+During my time as a Children's Physiotherapist, I have worked with children with neuromuscular conditions during acute episodes of illness, including work on intensive care, though to orthopaedic type procedures and on-going rehab during their stays on the ward.